osmosis-labs/fe-content/cms/landing-page/README.md

   - `symbol`: The symbol of the asset.
   - `chainName`: The name of the blockchain or network where the asset originates.
   - `logoURL`: The URL to the logo image of the asset.
 It must be hosted on the Cosmos chain registry master and have a `.png` or `.svg` extension.
   - `estimatedLaunchDate`: The estimated launch date of the asset.
-May be precise to the day (e.g., March 24, 2024) or to the quarter (e.g., Q3 2023).
+May be precise to the day (e.g., Mar 24, 2024) or to the quarter (e.g., Q3 2023).
   - `osmosisAirdrop`: Indicates whether Osmosis Stakers or LPs are eligible for an airdrop of the asset.

 ### Example